 LUCK FAVORS THE WELL PREPARED

-A successful (i.e. enjoyable) granfondo experience is not something one does on a lark and cannot be improvised on the spur of the moment; It is the result of concentration, careful planning, and preparation: physical, mental, logistical, and of equipment.
+A successful (i.e. enjoyable) granfondo experience is not something one does on a lark and cannot be improvised on the spur of the moment; It is the result of concentration, careful planning, and preparation: physical, mental, logistical, and material (equipment).
 A professional attitude and attention to detail distinguish riders who are always prepared, confident, and on top of things from those who always seem to get themselves in trouble.
-I once had three friends, members of the same family, who were good, experienced cyclists, but frequently found themselves in difficult, unpleasant, even ridiculous situations, which were the direct result of their cavalier attitude and lack of foresight and preparation: wearing a sleeveless skinsuit to ride the Sella Ronda, forgetting shoes, neglecting to bring jackets, not knowing how to fix a flat and complaining that no one stopped to help...
+I once had three friends, members of the same family, who were good, experienced cyclists, but frequently found themselves in difficult, unpleasant, even ridiculous situations, which were the direct result of their cavalier attitude and lack of foresight and preparation: wearing a sleeveless skinsuit to ride the Sella Ronda, forgetting shoes, neglecting to bring jackets, not knowing how to fix a flat and complaining that no one stopped to help..

 Needless to say, don't even think of entering a granfondo if you lack the proper training and fitness (at least 2000 km/1200 miles of training, including plenty of climbing, are recommended), if you hate climbs, are afraid of technical descents with switchbacks, or are uncomfortable riding in a very large group.